oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 * `tech (instructions)`: the overall solution is generally known, but newcomers to the codebase may need additional instructions (e.g. which files are relevant) to be able to implement them.
 * `code`: the overall solution is known and is described in the issue, and the only thing left to do is code it.
 This issue should be suitable for new developers.

-## Note on changing label names
-We're listing our 'starter project' issues on [OpenHatch](http://www.openhatch.org), and have told OpenHatch that the 'starter project' label corresponds to our starter projects.
+**Note:** We list our 'starter project' issues on [OpenHatch](http://www.openhatch.org), and have told OpenHatch that the 'starter project' label corresponds to our starter projects.
 This is why the 'starter project' tag is added to issues with TODO: design (UI/Interaction), TODO: design (usability) and TODO: code.

 ## Reference: branch conventions